 Anchor Routines

 Pick two or three small daily habits and protect them through the move.
 Morning coffee on the porch.
 A short evening walk.
 The same bedtime.
 Anchor routines tell the nervous system that not everything is changing.
+The brain seizes on these small constants and uses them as evidence that the world is still safe.

 Box Breathing Mid Pack

 When you feel the spike, stop.
 Sit on a box.
 Inhale four, hold four, exhale four, hold four.
 Two minutes.
 Then keep going.
 This is faster than pushing through and crashing.
+Two minutes spent calming the system saves an hour of agitated, inefficient work later.

 When to Use